-"It's true," said Hermione, finally letting go of her mother.
+"It's true," confirmed Hermione, finally letting go of her mother.
 "He just tried to kill me."

 After the Grangers had been apprised of what had been happening at Hogwarts for the past few weeks, and everything that Dumbledore had done against Harry, they agreed that the headmaster might check their house for the young couple, and so they were quickly packing everything they needed – which consisted mainly of clothes and photos that couldn't be replaced – into Harry's bottomless trunk.
 Hermione hurriedly stuffed all the books from her small library in there as well.

 However, it occurred to Harry that he had Dobby and Winky working for him, so he summoned them.
-First, they transported Mr. and Mrs. Granger to Grimmauld Place (after Harry told them the address so they could see it), then they transported Harry and Hermione there, and finally, they returned to move all of the Grangers' possessions, including the two Mercedes, to Black Manor.
+First, they transported Mr. and Mrs. Granger to Grimmauld Place (after Harry told them the address so they could see it).
+Then, they transported Harry and Hermione there.
+Finally, they returned to move all of the Grangers' possessions, including the two Mercedes, to Black Manor.

-As soon as they arrived at Black Manor, Hermione took out her wand, pointed it at Harry's face, and said, "Occulus repairo."
+As soon as they arrived at Black Manor, Hermione took out her wand, pointed it at Harry's face, and cast, "Occulus repairo."
 His glasses were immediately repaired.
 At the same time, shrunk items from the Granger home began popping into the house at an alarming rate.
-Fortunately they weren't appearing where the people were standing.
-Obviously the elves were hard at work.
+Fortunately, they weren't appearing where the people were standing.
+Obviously, the elves were hard at work.

-Ignoring the incoming objects, Harry looked panicky at Hermione while Adam and Marissa looked impressed with their daughter.
+Ignoring the incoming objects, Harry looked panicky at Hermione while Adam and Marissa appeared impressed with their daughter.
 "What did you do that for?
 The Ministry'll put you on trial for underage magic."

-"Honestly," said Hermione, who was looking at him like he's grown an antler.
+"Honestly," replied Hermione, who was looking at him like he's grown an antler.
 "We are under the Fidelius Charm.
 No one can detect anything that happens in here, including underage magic."

 Harry looked flabbergasted.
 "I wish someone had told me that the first time I came here.
 It would've been a lot easier than manually cleaning everything."